Archbishops' Council

 The Archbishops' Council is a part of the governance structures of the Church of England.
 Its headquarters are at Church House, Great Smith Street, London.

 The council was created in 1999 to provide a central executive body to co-ordinate and lead the work of the church.
 This was a partial implementation of the recommendations of the report "Working Together as One Body" produced by Michael Turnbull (then Bishop of Durham) in 1994.

 Objectives and objects

-The council describes its objectives as: